CameronAF/C/IntroToC/P5/README.txt

 This is a simple Console Application

-This project will demosntrate the use return by value and return by reference
+HOW TO USE:
+ 1) Input a number
+ 2) input a second number
+	 - Sum and difference are calculated

+ABOUT THE PROGRAM:
-This is a small program that calculates the sum and the difference of two integers
+This program calculates the sum and the difference of two integers and demonstrate return by value and return by reference.